luckylinux/podman/docs/tutorials/podman_pasta_ipv6_with_snid_ipv4.md

   }
 }
 ```

+Note that:
+- When using the Normal Ports Section and the Pasta Minimal Line, `podman ps` will show the Open Ports in its Output.
+- When using the Pasta Extended Line, `podman ps` will NOT show the Open Ports in its Output.
+In fact, `podman inspect <container>` will NOT list the IP Addresses nor where the Ports are bound to.
+This works correctly, but the only way to examine if the Port is used is to run `ss -nlt6`.

 ## HTTP -> HTTPs for IPv6 Redirects
 "Native" IPv6 Redirects are Handled by Caddy Proxy listening on the Configured IPv6 Address.